Considerations for Your Performance Evaluation

 - Retain records.
 Be sure to keep a copy of every performance evaluation, as well as informal assessments of your job performance, such as an e-mail message that commends you for a job well done.
 These records may be your insurance against arbitrary termination or demotion.
 Some courts have even ruled that performance appraisals create an implied contract of employment.

 Performance evaluations can be an opportunity for both employer and employee to communicate.
 However, it is also a risk for both parties, since these exchanges open up the possibility of conflict.
-Contact a local attorney for a free initial legal assessment to learn how they can help plan an effective evaluation that minimizes risk to your business.
+Contact a local employment attorney to learn how they can help plan an effective evaluation that minimizes risk to your business.